-Consumer Protections are now addressed in the Consumer Protection Handbook, which updates and consolidates the ABP Community Solar Marketing Guidelines and Distributed Generation Marketing Guidelines, as well as the ILSFA Community Solar Consumer Protection Requirements and the
+Consumer Protections are now addressed in the Consumer Protection Handbook, which updates and consolidates the ABP Community Solar Marketing Guidelines and Distributed Generation Marketing Guidelines, as well as the ILSFA Community Solar Consumer Protection Requirements and the Residential

-74 Find and learn more about prevailing wage rates.
+&lt;sup>73 Find and learn more about prevailing wage rates.

-Residential Solar Consumer Protection Requirements.
+Solar Consumer Protection Requirements.
 Approved Vendors and Designees in both programs will be required to adhere to the Consumer Protection Handbook (CP Handbook).